How Verafye Fits

 The Problem

-Transaction monitoring remains one of the highest-cost, lowest-signal functions in financial crime operations.
-Legacy monitoring stacks generate enormous alert volumes, yet the majority of those alerts do not lead to substantive investigations - consuming analyst capacity without meaningfully improving risk detection or compliance outcomes.
+Transaction monitoring is one of the highest-cost, lowest-signal functions in financial crime operations for many institutions.
+Legacy monitoring stacks generate large alert volumes, yet many of those alerts do not lead to substantive investigations — consuming analyst capacity without proportionate improvement in risk detection or compliance outcomes.
 Transaction monitoring is also a non-discretionary AML obligation: regulators expect institutions to demonstrate effective controls, proportionate coverage, and the documented decision trails that examiners scrutinise during review.

 Why Legacy Falls Short